ishitakokate/project-dopamine/README.md

-across 30 random seeds (1,050 total simulations) and confirmed using the Mann-Whitney U and Chi-squared statistical tests, identifies a robust optimal operating zone: **400ms mean interval, variability σ=0.5-0.9**, achieving up to 90% beneficial fraction (23.7±2.1 spikes, threshold 0.0501±0.0172).
-Single-seed findings (notebook 16) were partially revised by multi-seed validation — the initially identified optimal (200ms, var=0.9) achieved only 43% beneficial fraction across seeds, shifting the robust optimum to 400ms.
+across 30 random seeds (1,050 total simulations) and confirmed using the Mann-Whitney U and Chi-squared statistical tests, identifies a robust optimal operating zone: **400ms mean interval, variability σ=0.5-0.9**, achieving up to a 90% beneficial fraction (23.7±2.1 spikes, threshold 0.0501±0.0172).
+The single-seed findings (notebook 16) were partially revised by multi-seed validation, where the initially identified optimal (200ms, var=0.9) achieved only 43% beneficial fraction across seeds, shifting the robust optimum to 400ms.

 Key findings:
-- Interval boundaries statistically significant (p<0.05 on both tests) — below 200ms always dysregulates, above 500ms always loses engagement
+- Interval boundaries are statistically significant (p<0.05 on both tests) — observed to always dysregulate below 200ms, and always lose engagement above 500ms
-- Variability 0.5-0.9 produces statistically equivalent outcomes (p>0.05)
+- Variability of 0.5-0.9 produces statistically equivalent outcomes (p>0.05)
   within the 400ms optimal zone
-- Low variability (≤0.3) significantly worsens threshold preservation (p<0.01)
+- A low variability (≤0.3) significantly worsens the threshold preservation (p<0.01)
-- A counterintuitive inverted-U: medium variability (0.5) outperforms both extremes at 400ms, robust across 30 seeds
+- A counterintuitive inverted-U: medium variability (0.5) outperforms both extremes at 400ms, and is robust across 30 seeds

 ## Repository Structure
 project-dopamine/